 For more information about an on-going project, please contact us by filling out the form below.

 Native of Woodstock, VT, Ana DiNatale has been a member of the Woodstock Community for over 25 years.
 She began doing her work as an intern for Sustainable Woodstock to then become a Board Member.
 She now works with her sister in her running one of the more prominent coffee shops in the village, giving Woodstock residents and visitors a place to work and meet.
-She also has also begun to create her own business within the tourism industry as an event coordinator.
-Ana also holds a position as a Village Trustee.
+She has also begun to create her own business within the tourism industry as an event coordinator.
+Ana holds a position as a Village Trustee.
 She is passionate about being active within the Woodstock Community and will continue doing so while raising her daughter Amara in the village.

 Nancy is a resident of Taftsville and is an active community member.